 "Only the sword now carries any weight in the balance for the destiny of a nation."

-The Battle of Warsaw has been credited with saving Europe from the Bolsheviks, who've been stating their intention to carry the Revolution to the West, especially Germany
+At the time the Battle of Warsaw was credited with saving Europe from the Bolsheviks, who've been stating their intention to carry the Revolution to the West, especially Germany

 .
 The basis for this claim is the heavily turbulent political climate in Germany and other countries of the region (Hungary had its own failed Red revolution), which might've been tipped to the favour of local Communists if the Red Army appeared on the doorstep.
-On the other hand, it has also been said that the French and Brits might have been pretty able to take care of themselves.
-It certainly saved Poland from this fate at that time and allowed it about twenty years of peace.
+Of course, opinions vary on reality of that.
+What is clear, anyhow, is that the battle kept Poland from becoming a Socialist Republic of the Soviet Union.

 The Polish-Soviet War contains tropes such as: